Deformations of Prismatic Higher $(G,\mu)$-Displays over Quasi-Syntomic Rings: Introduction

 The quest for linear algebraic invariants of motives with $G$-structure has a long history.
 The first examples are the classification of $p$-divisible groups through Dieudonn\'e modules over perfect fields and the classification of complex Abelian varieties via Hodge structures.

 Zink introduced displays as a generalization of Dieudonn\'e modules when the base is not a perfect field.
-He, along with Lau, showed that, over a large class of rings, there is an equivalence of categories between the category of $p$-divisible groups and the category of displays \cite{zink2002display, Lau:2008aa}.
+He, together with Lau, showed that, over a large class of rings, there is an equivalence of categories between the category of $p$-divisible groups and that of displays \cite{zink2002display,Lau:2008aa}.

-Later, Langer and Zink, in the spirit of the Tannakian formalism, generalized the notion of displays to have Hodge polygons with more than two slopes.
+Later, Langer and Zink, in the spirit of the Tannakian formalism, generalized the notion of displays to allow Hodge polygons with more than two slopes.
 The concept of \emph{higher displays} is closely related to the de Rham-Witt cohomology.
 Langer and Zink proved that under some conditions, the de Rham-Witt cohomology of a proper and smooth scheme of characteristic $p$ has a natural structure of higher display \cite{langer2007rham}.

-In another direction, and to avoid pathologies of the ring of Witt vectors of certain rings, Zink introduced the notion of \emph{windows} over \emph{frames} and showed that for ``nice'' rings, the category of windows over frames attached to these rings is equivalent to the category of displays over them \cite{Zink_2001,zbMATH05827284}.
+In another direction, in order to avoid pathologies of the ring of Witt vectors of certain rings, Zink introduced the notion of \emph{windows} over \emph{frames} and showed that for ``nice'' rings, the category of windows over frames attached to these rings is equivalent to the category of displays over them \cite{Zink_2001,zbMATH05827284}.

 When $G$ is a reductive (or affine smooth) group scheme and $\mu$ is a cocharacter of $G$, B\"ultel \cite{bultel2008pel}, B\"ultel-Hedayatzadeh \cite{bueltel2020g}, and Lau \cite{lau2021higher} introduced and studied $(G,\mu)$-displays and $(G,\mu)$-windows over arbitrary frames.